 Healthcare finance has changed drastically since 1950.
-Please discuss the changes that have occurred and the effect on healthcare delivery with each chang
+Please discuss the changes that have occurred and the effect on healthcare delivery

 Module 1: Assignment